The name Dresdner SC carries much history in German

 and then Lennéstraße.
 The large fields enabled DSC to participate in many

-‘die Mohnroten’ (the Poppies) lifted their first Meisterschaft Ostsachsens
+sports, in time providing many Olympic athletes.
+In football, ‘die Mohnroten’ (the Poppies) lifted their first Meisterschaft Ostsachsens

-(East Saxony championship) in 1902.
 They would win the title every year until

-1912 with the exception of 1910.
+1912, except for 1910.
 The 1905 victory saw Dresdner win the Saxony

 title against Halleschen FC 1896 but fall in the semi-final stage of the German

-become a well known name in European football as they defeated prominent Czech
+championship against Berlin TuFC Union 1892.
+DSC began to become a well-known name in European football as they defeated prominent Czech sides in friendlies.

-soon outgrew that ground so they constructed DSC-Stadion on the Ostragehege,
+soon outgrew that ground, so they constructed DSC-Stadion on the Ostragehege,

-the club no longer had it all their own way in their city, despite completing
+which was opened in October 1919.
+By this time, the club no longer had it all their own way in their city, despite completing

 their eleventh East Saxony title along with two regional Ostsächsischen

-1933 the tally of East Saxony titles had risen to nineteen with a further five
+1933, the tally of East Saxony titles had risen to nineteen, with a further five

-failed to become German champions despite reaching the final stages on occasions.
+middle championships being added.
+The club failed to become German champions despite reaching the final stages on occasions.
+The legendary coach Jimmy Hogan joined the club and developed star striker Richard Hofmann.

 The club